paytonhauck/Software_MiniProject/README.md

 - Issue sending data to database but able to insert non-variable values

-Both Partners were new to web development and implementing the database & authentication into code.
+Note: Both Partners were new to web development and implementing the database & authentication into code.
 Also, both struggled with the communication between front-end and back-end.